 Watering

-The forget-me-not plantation needs deep watering as soon as 3 inches of soil feels dry.
+The forget-me-not plantation needs deep watering when 3 inches of soil feels dry (7.5 cm).
 Do not allow the plants to stand in water as this will cause the soil to get very damp.

 Water the forget-me-nots often enough that the soil stays moist but not extensively soggy.
 During winters, water them only slightly.

-As soon as winters hit, alter your watering routine to only twice a month, while the plants are observed to be dormant.
+As soon as winter hits, alter your watering routine to only twice a month while the plants are observed to be dormant.

 In spring, you can resume your normal watering schedule.
-You can water using a drip irrigation system or a hose as this will ease out the watering process for you.
+You can water using a drip irrigation system or a hose as this will ease the watering process.

 Pruning and Deadheading

-Forget-me-nots tend to produce more flowers over a long growing season if you practice light pruning and deadheading.
+Forget-me-nots produce more flowers over a long growing season if you practice light pruning and deadheading.

 Forget-Me-Not plant profit from pruning and deadheading in order to grow and flower even better.